Q42/meteor-gke/documentation.md

 Deploying a new version of your Meteor app
 ------------------------------------------

-When you change your Meteor app and you want to deploy a new version you need to first build and push a new version of your Meteor container:
+When you change your Meteor app and you want to deploy a new version you need to first build and push a new version of your Meteor container (make sure to replace "chees" with your own Docker username again):

     docker build -t chees/meteor-gke-example:2 .
     docker push chees/meteor-gke-example